 Even though we know that mucilage fermentation takes 8 to 72 hours in wet processing, coffee brewed for 8 hours will taste different from coffee brewed for 8 hours.

-As a result, the fermentation process introduces a slew of new variables that influence the final quality of the coffees we drink.
+As a result, the fermentation process introduces many new variables that influence the final quality of the coffees we drink.

 Coffee fermentation’s opportunities and challenges

 According to several studies, maintaining control over the process is the most challenging aspect.
 The first issue is to avoid over-fermenting the coffee since this would result in spoilage bacteria, negatively affecting the coffee’s taste and flavor.